The Brand Continuum

 Why this works (the scientific explanation)

-The Continuum doesn’t come from theory and then get applied to brands.
+The Brand Continuum doesn’t come from theory and then get applied to brands.
 It works the other way around.
 The structure appeared through repeated, observable behaviour in real organisations.
 And the science helps explain why those patterns keep resurfacing.

 Three scientific perspectives support the same underlying mechanism: systems become unstable when action grows faster than understanding.
 They describe the dynamics differently, but the principles align.